E-Statistics, Group Invariance and Anytime Valid Testing: Main Results

+\begin{assumption} Let $G$ be a topological group acting on a topological space ${\cal X}^n$, both equipped with their Borel $\sigma$-algebra.
+The group $G$, the observation space $\mathcal{X}^n$, and the probabilistic models under consideration satisfy the following three properties: \begin{enumerate} \item As topological spaces, $G$ and $\mathcal{X}^n$ are Polish---separable, completely metrizable and locally compact. \item The action of $G$ on ${\cal X}^n$ is free, continuous and proper. \item The models $\{\mathbf{P}_{g}\}_{g\in G}$ and $\{\mathbf{Q}_{g}\}_{g\in G}$ are invariant and have densities with respect to a common measure $\mu$ on ${\cal X}^n$ that is relatively left invariant with some multiplier $\chi$---$\mu\bracks{gB} = \chi(g)\mu\bracks{B}$ for any measurable set $B\subseteq {\cal X}^n$ and $g\in G$.
+All densities have a single common support. \end{enumerate} \end{assumption}

-In this section we describe the assumptions made in our main results, their part in the proofs, and discuss their role for the purpose of parametric inference.
-We gather all assumptions below, in Assumption~\ref{ass:summary_topological}, for ease of reference.
-We start by laying out the assumptions on the spaces involved, followed by those on the probabilistic models under scrutiny.
-Our additional assumptions on the group $G$, the parameter space $\Theta$ and the observation space ${\cal X}$ are topological in nature.
-They have two purposes.
-The first, in relation to the discussion of Section~\ref{sec:technical-outline}, is to ensure that the representation theorem of Wijsman~\citep{andersson_distributions_1982} holds.
-The second purpose of our assumptions is to ensure that the observation space ${\cal X}^n$ can be put in bijective and bimeasurable\footnote{We call an invertible map bimeasurable if both the map and its inverse are measurable.} correspondence with a subset of $G\times {\cal X}^n/G$, where the group $G$ acts naturally by multiplication on the first component.
-To this end, a theorem of \cite{bondar_borel_1976} is instrumental (see Remark~\ref{rmk:factorization}).
-We assume that $G$ is a topological group, that is, a group equipped with a topology whose operation is continuous.
-We assume that all topological spaces under consideration are equipped with their Borel $\sigma$-algebra, the one generated by their topology.
-As topological spaces, we assume that both $G$ and ${\cal X}$ are separable, completely metrizable, and locally compact.
-We assume that the action of $G$ on ${\cal X}^n$ is continuous and proper; the latter means that the map $G\times {\cal X}^n\to {\cal X}^n\times {\cal X}^n$ defined by
+Assumption~\ref{ass:summary_topological} holds in most cases of interest for the purpose of parametric inference; some examples where it holds are given in Section~\ref{sec:test-mult-norm}.
+The topological assumptions on $G$ and ${\cal X}$ have two purposes.
+The first is to ensure that Wijsman's representation theorem \eqref{eq:papi_wijsman} holds.
+Though \eqref{eq:papi_wijsman} requires slightly weaker assumptions than those presented here, see Section~\ref{sec:intro-group-invariance}, the strengthened conditions are needed for the second purpose: to ensure that the observation space ${\cal X}^n$ can be put in bijective and bimeasurable\footnote{We call an invertible map bimeasurable if both the map and its inverse are measurable.} correspondence with a subset of $G\times {\cal X}^n/G$, where the group $G$ acts naturally by multiplication on the first component~\citep{bondar_borel_1976}.
+This will be used extensively in the proofs given in Section~~\ref{sec:proofs}.
+With these assumptions, everything is in place to state the main results of this article.